Before covering company liquidation in Chile, it’s worth highlighting why you may have entered the market in the first place.

 If you choose to close your company permanently, you will have to issue in addition to the closure of all activities.
 You’ll need to publish your decision to voluntarily liquidate (consented by the company’s partners) in the Country’s official gazette or diary called Diario Oficial.
 You will need to request to close your municipal permit, to stop the municipality from sending invoices.

 Need support to liquidate?
 Biz Latin Hub can help

-Our team can provide expert guidance on how to properly liquidate your company in Chile.
+Our team can provide expert support on how to properly liquidate your company in Chile.
 Our Chile team can adequately support you through all stages of your company’s life, including exiting a market through liquidation, with our full suite of market entry and back-office services.

 Feel free to contact us for personalized advice.